khaleelf/On-This-Day/README.md

 ## Features
 - Displays historical events that occurred on the current date
 - Groups events by year
-- Clean and intuitive UI built with Jetpack Compose

 ## Technical Implementation / Requirements